 with dryness due to its humectant properties (humectants draw moisture from the air into your skin)

 Helps with skin issues like eczema, psoriasis, and dermatitis (eczema is a chronic inflammatory condition of the skin, while psoriasis is an autoimmune disease that causes red patches on your body)

 Helps with stretch marks and scarring after they appear

-Minimizes appearance of scars post-inflammatory healing (the inflammatory phase of wound repair is characterized by cellular infiltration, edema, redness and heat)
+Minimizes the appearance of scars post-inflammatory healing (the inflammatory phase of wound repair is characterized by cellular infiltration, edema, redness, and heat)

 Body lotions come in many different formulas—some contain SPF protection while others offer wrinkle-fighting benefits—so there’s something for every type of skin concern out there (even acne).

 Lotion ingredients can vary from product to product, but most lotions contain water and oil.
 Water-based lotions are more hydrating than their oil-based counterparts, and they’re great for people who want a lightweight moisturizer that absorbs quickly into the skin.

 Lotions usually don’t clog pores or cause breakouts like some oils do (though some people are allergic to certain ingredients), so they’re better for sensitive skin types.
 Lotion is also easier to apply than oil because it’s lighter and spreads more evenly.

 Benefits of using lotions

 Lotion is a better option for most people because it’s more versatile and easy to use.
 It can be used on any part of the body, and it can be used by people with all skin types.
 Furthermore, lotion can be applied in the morning or at night (depending on what works best for your schedule), which reduces the number of products you need to buy.
 Finally, lotion provides extra hydration for even sensitive skin types, making it a great choice if you’re looking for something that won’t irritate your face or hands.